Back to blog

 While our model incorporates many forces affecting the dynamics of a housing market, it could be extended to provide an even richer description.
 For example, one could extend the model to investigate how a sudden shock to household income would affect the supply of housing, or to understand how tax incentives may increase the number of first-time buyers, or how increasing the supply of housing would affect overall property prices.

-If these ideas sound interesting, or if you want to learn more about simulation modeling, please create an account on HASH or say hello on our Discord channel.
+If these ideas sound interesting, or if you want to learn more about simulation modeling, please create an account on HASH.

 Sign up to try HASH out for yourself, and see what all the fuss is about